Keep Financial Data Out of Unprotected AI Channels

 Why Local-Only Matters for Financial Services

 Financial regulators expect firms to maintain control over customer data at every point in the processing chain.
 A privacy tool that routes financial data through external servers for analysis introduces a new data processor, a new attack surface, and potentially a new regulatory obligation.
-Sonomos processes everything in the browser.
+Locke processes everything on your device.
 No financial data reaches Sonomos servers.
 No new vendor risk.
 No new data-sharing agreement required.

 Your clients' financial data has enough exposure already.
 Don't add another vector.